Decision Models for Selecting Federated Learning Architecture Patterns: Decision Models

-The \textbf{client registry} pattern complements the patterns that manage the connection between the central server and the client devices.
 The \textbf{client selector} pattern is adopted to actively select the client devices for the training process.
 This pattern intends to fulfill the non-functional requirement on the \textit{training efficiency} when interacting with client devices that have high differences in their available computation, communication, and memory capacity~\cite{10.1145/3450288,kairouz2019advances}.
 However, the adoption of \textbf{client selector} excludes a portion of data from clients which may induce low model generalisability, or higher model bias to unseen data and harm the \textit{model quality}~\cite{kairouz2019advances,10.1007/978-3-030-86044-8_6,9686048}.
 The \textbf{client selector} pattern is an alternative pattern to the \textbf{client cluster} pattern.
-Both patterns improve the \textit{training efficiency} but the \textbf{client selector} pattern offers better efficiency but may induce higher model bias.
+Both patterns improve the \textit{training efficiency} but the \textbf{client selector} pattern offers better efficiency but may lower \textit{model quality}.
+One example of this pattern is \textit{IBM's Helios}~\cite{xu2019helios} which has a training consumption profiling function that fully profiles the resource consumption for model training on client devices.
+Based on the profiling, a resource-aware scheme accelerate local model training on heterogeneous devices and prevent stragglers from delaying the process.

-Another pattern that is complemented by the \textbf{client registry} pattern is the \textbf{client cluster} pattern.
-This pattern targets to fulfill the non-functional requirement on \textit{training efficiency} by grouping the client devices with similar characteristics and local models of the same group will be aggregated.
-This enhances the \textit{training efficiency}.
-In contrast, the extra computational cost is required to access and group the client devices which may reduce the \textit{computation efficiency} of the system.